 Of course, the best owners and trainers want to win the biggest races so they enter the best horses, ridden by the best jockeys.
 This isn't just for the prestige of winning these races, it is also very financially rewarding too.
 Even a place in a race like the Champion Hurdle will pay more than winning most other races.

-The richest race for novice chasers, the Marsh Novices' Chase, comes in 6th (£129k) and the richest race for novice hurdlers, the JCB Triumph Hurdle (£128k), is up in 7th.
-Nine of the ten races are grade 1, which is again to be expected, although the grade 3 Plate Handicap Chase in tenth is the richest handicap of the week (£108k).
+The richest race for novice chasers, the Arkle Challenge Trophy Novices' Chase, comes in 6th (£179k) and the richest race for novice hurdlers, the JCB Triumph Hurdle (£133k), is up in joint 10th.
+The top ten races are all grade 1, which is again to be expected, although the grade 3 Plate Handicap Chase in tenth is the richest handicap of the week (£118k).
 Read our biggest prize money races page for more about these races along with information for how prize money works and how it is decided upon.

 UK v Ireland